-Say hybrid car and people think Prius.
+Say "hybrid car" and people think Prius.
 It’s hard-wired in our brains.
 The Prius is the most fuel-efficient hybrid out there with its 2018 Eco trim getting a combined 56 mpg.
 Combine that with its 11.3 fuel tank capacity and you’ll be able to sprint 632.8 miles without a hiccup.
-This might be bad news for social butterflies; you’ll be making less friends with less gas-station pit stops!
+This might be bad news for social butterflies; you’ll be making fewer friends with less gas-station pit stops!

 On top of outstanding fuel efficiency, a Prius with the rear seats down will offer you a 24.6 or 27.4 cubic-foot cargo hold (depending on the trim).
 That’s more cargo space than any other compact car on the market.
 Small can be big too!

-Another huge plus is the vehicle’s climate control system, which will run off the battery through the night.
+Another huge plus is the vehicle’s climate control system, which will run off the battery through the night, making it comfortable and safe to sleep in your car.
 You can set the heat and air conditioning, hit the sack, and the engine will kick on intermittently through the night to keep the battery charging.
 You can finally tackle frosty adventures without becoming the real-life abominable snowman.

 If you want to shrink your carbon footprint and make every gas dollar count, the Prius is your best bet.